yeesian/ArchGDAL.jl/docs/src/considerations.md

 This reflects that
 * writing `nothing` will cause the field to be unset.
 * writing `missing` will cause the field to be null.
 In the cause of a notnullable field, it will take the default value (see https://gdal.org/development/rfc/rfc53_ogr_notnull_default.html for details).
+If there is no default value, `getdefault()` will return `nothing`, causing the field to be unset.
 * writing a value will behave in the usual manner.

 For additional references, see